-EMT • Identify the functional need by means of information from the patient, the patient's family, bystanders, medic alert bracelets or documents, or the patient's adjunct assistance devices • The physical examination should not be intentionally cut short, although the manner in which the exam is performed may need to be modified to accommodate the specific needs of the patient Medical care should not intentionally be reduced or abbreviated during the triage, treatment and transport of patients with functional needs, although the manner in which the care is provided may need to be modified to accommodate the specific needs of the patient • For patients with communication barriers (language or sensory), it may be desirable to obtain secondary

-- For patients with communication barriers (language or sensory), it may be desirable to obtain secondar confirmation of pertinent data (e.g. allergies) from the patient's family, interpreters, or written or electronic medical records. - The family members can be an excellent source of information and the presence of a family member can have a calming influence on some of these patients - Transport patients with all assistance adjuncts and service animals if feasible
+- Identify the functional need by means of information from the patient, the patient's family, bystanders, medic alert bracelets or documents, or the patient's adjunct assistance devices - The physical examination should not be intentionally cut short, although the manner in which the exam is performed may need to be modified to accommodate the specific needs of the patient - Medical care should not intentionally be reduced or abbreviated during the triage, treatment and transport of patients with functional needs, although the manner in which the care is provided may need to be modified to accommodate the specific needs of the patient - For patients with communication barriers (language or sensory), it may be desirable to obtain secondary confirmation of pertinent data (e.g. allergies) from the patient's family, interpreters, or written or electronic medical records. - The family members can be an excellent source of information and the presence of a family member can have a calming influence on some of these patients - Transport patients with all assistance adjuncts and service animals if feasible

-If an individual (or the parent or legal guardian of the individual) declines or refuses secondary care and/or ambulance transport to a hospital after EMS providers have been called to the scene, providers should determine the decision maker's capacity to make medical decisions.
+If an individual (or the parent or legal guardian of the individual) declines or refuses care and/or ambulance transport to a hospital after EMS providers have been called to the scene, providers should determine the decision maker's capacity to make medical decisions and clearly document the encounter and refusal including a signed statement of the refusal.